multifs: Allow filesystems to be assigned RADOS namespace as well as pool for metadata and data

 We should probably have a simple syntax like "mypool:mynamespace" for these arguments, such that existing pool-only arguments will continue to work and use the default namespace.

-#1 Updated by John Spray about 4 years ago
+#1 Updated by John Spray over 4 years ago

 Note: once we do this, we have to start using two separate messengers in the MDS for rados client vs. cephfs server (or some other solution that gives unique entity ids but still presents the rank as the ID to old clients).